-Existing law specifies the total fee for filing a first paper in a limited civil case, and requires the amount of the demand to be stated on the first page of that paper, as specified.
+Existing law specifies the total fee for filing a first paper in a limited civil case.
 Existing law authorizes the board of supervisors of each county to exclude a specified portion of the total fee relating to dispute resolution.

-This bill would revise the total fee for filing a first paper in a limited civil case, as specified, and would eliminate the requirement that the amount of the demand be stated on the first page of that paper.
+This bill would revise the total fee for filing a first paper in a limited civil case, as specified.
 The bill would delete the authority of a board of supervisors to exclude a portion of the total fee and instead permit the Judicial Council to authorize any trial court to exclude that portion of the fee.

-Existing law provides that the Judicial Council shall establish by rule the Trial Court Budget Commission and may delegate certain budgetary activities and recommending authority to the Trial Court Budget AB 223 - 4-
+Existing law provides that the Judicial Council shall establish by rule the Trial Court Budget Commission and may delegate certain budgetary activities and recommending authority to the Trial Court Budget Commission.

-Commission.
 Existing law also provides specific standards for the allocation of moneys to individual courts proposed by the commission for approval by the Judicial Council.
 Existing law requires that each trial court send a copy of its budget request to the board of supervisors, and provides that the board of supervisors may comment on the budget to the Trial Court Budget Commission.